Skin Cancer in Children

 How is skin cancer treated in a child?

-Types of treatment for basal cell and squamous cell cancers include the following.
+Types of treatment for basal cell and squamous cell cancers include the below.

 This is medicine applied as a cream or ointment onto the skin.
 It’s also called topical chemotherapy.
 This kind of medicine is only used if the cancer is just in the top layers of the skin.
 The medicine is applied several times a week for a few weeks.